sopra-fs23-group-06/sopra-fs23-group-06-client/README.md

 ## Roadmap
 Developers who want to contribute to our project could add the following features:
-- Add some new and exciting game modes, such as playing with a reduced deck of cards.
+- Add some new and exciting game modes, such as playing with the cards from the [expanded version](https://www.grandpabecksgames.com/products/skull-king)
 - Extend the functionality of the voice chat API to highlight the player who is talking at any moment during the game.
 - Add a persistent high score view so that one could see the all-time highest scores achieved in the game.